CodingConnected/CodingConnected.Composition/README.md

 plugin and composition functionality to WPF and .NET Core apps I am working on.

-The library currently facilitates mostly the following use case:
+The library currently facilitates mostly a single use case:

 - Allowing an application to dynamically load classes, either into a single property or into a list.
 When it is a single